aqueance/orbital-challenge/README.md

 ## Performance

-To have a feel for the difference in the performance of the various algorithms, turn on tracing by editing `cli.js` and setting the value of the `TRACE` constant to `true`, the run the algorithms through the included sample challenge, described in the next section, and pipe their output to `wc -l`.
+To have a feel for the difference in the performance of the various algorithms, turn on tracing by editing `cli.js` and setting the value of the `TRACE` constant to `true`, then run the algorithms through the included sample challenge described in the next section, and pipe their output to `wc -l`.

 ## Samples